Azure AD based protection for the WordPress REST API

 - State Enabled

-Enable Azure AD based WordPress REST API endpoint protection
+Enable Entra ID based WordPress REST API endpoint protection

-Complete the following steps to enable Azure AD based endpoint protection for your WordPress REST API with the WPO365 plugin.
+Perform the following steps to enable Entra ID based authorization for the WordPress REST API.

 - Open a new browser tab (leave the tab with your App registration open so you can easily copy some of the values) and go to WP Admin > WPO365 > Integration.